 Shea earned her B.A. in Political Science and Legal Studies at UMass Amherst and went on to study at Northeastern University School of Law.
 Prior to joining the Mayoral staff, she worked as Marketing Coordinator for a mid-sized law firm in Springfield.
 She is a proud Springfield native and resident.

-As the executive assistant to the Mayor, Mitchell provides daily office support; which includes calendar management, scheduling and the coordination of office logistics.
-Additionally, Mitchell handles information management, coordinates proclamations, assists departmental staff and constituents in conducting business with the Mayor's Office, as well as working closely with the Chief of Staff on special projects.
+As the executive assistant to the Mayor, Marrero provides daily office support; which includes calendar management, scheduling and the coordination of office logistics.
+Additionally, Marrero handles information management, coordinates proclamations, assists departmental staff and constituents in conducting business with the Mayor's Office, as well as working closely with the Chief of Staff on special projects.

-Marrero has previously served as a district legislative aide to former State Representative Cheryl Coakley-Rivera and is a former clerical coordinator for the New North Citizens’ Council.
-In total Marrero has over 20 years in customer service administration.
+Marrero previously served as a mayoral aide and as a district legislative aide to former State Representative Cheryl Coakley-Rivera and is a former clerical coordinator for the New North Citizens’ Council.
+In total, Marrero has over 20 years in customer service administration.